Soar to Savings Online Module for Non-educators

 Soar to Savings provides tips for saving and describes the impact of individual saving on the overall economy.

-As a result of this course, users will have a better understanding of opportunity cost, interest, down payments, and financial investment.
+As a result of this module, users will have a better understanding of opportunity cost, interest, down payments, and financial investment.

-At the end of the course, users will be able to:
+At the end of the module, users will be able to:

 - Identify key reasons to save.